oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Core.V1.md

 [ConventionalIDs](Org.OData.Core.V1.xml#L340)|[Tag](#Tag)|<a name="ConventionalIDs"></a>Entity-ids follow OData URL conventions
 [Permissions](Org.OData.Core.V1.xml#L346)|[Permission?](#Permission)|<a name="Permissions"></a>Permissions for accessing a resource
 [ContentID](Org.OData.Core.V1.xml#L369)|String?|<a name="ContentID"></a>A unique identifier for nested entities within a request.
-[DefaultNamespace](Org.OData.Core.V1.xml#L375)|[Tag](#Tag)|<a name="DefaultNamespace"></a>Functions, actions and types in this namespace can be referenced in URLs with or without namespace- or alias- qualification. <p>Data Modelers should ensure uniqueness of schema children across all default namespaces, and should avoid naming bound functions, actions, or derived types with the same name as a structural or navigational property of the type.</p>
+[DefaultNamespace](Org.OData.Core.V1.xml#L375)|[Tag](#Tag)|<a name="DefaultNamespace"></a>Functions, actions and types in this namespace can be referenced in URLs with or without namespace- or alias- qualification. <br>Data Modelers should ensure uniqueness of schema children across all default namespaces, and should avoid naming bound functions, actions, or derived types with the same name as a structural or navigational property of the type.
 [Immutable](Org.OData.Core.V1.xml#L380)|[Tag](#Tag)|<a name="Immutable"></a>A value for this non-key property can be provided by the client on insert and remains unchanged on update
 [Computed](Org.OData.Core.V1.xml#L384)|[Tag](#Tag)|<a name="Computed"></a>A value for this property is generated on both insert and update
 [ComputedDefaultValue](Org.OData.Core.V1.xml#L388)|[Tag](#Tag)|<a name="ComputedDefaultValue"></a>A value for this property can be provided by the client on insert and update.
 If no value is provided on insert, a non-static default value is generated